FISA MEMO LEAK: McCabe Admits FBI Used Bogus Steele Dossier Paid For By Hillary to Obtain FISA Warrant to Spy on Trump – True Pundit

 — Nightline (@Nightline) February 2, 2018

 You can read it here.
 A full copy of the report is also embedded below.
-Please allow time for the documents to load.

-House Intelligence Committee Report On FISA Abuses by The Federalist on Scribd

 The Steele dossier formed an essential part of the initial and all three renewal FISA applications against Carter Page.